ModTheGungeon/ETGMod/README.md

 For compatibility reasons, it contains its own copy of Mono.Cecil (it's not a submodule).

+# Mod installation (tutorial by gOOLY)

+1. Download the [latest mod build](https://github.com/katzsmile/ETGMod/releases/latest), and put it on your desktop
+2. Download the [latest MtG installer build](https://github.com/ModTheGungeon/ETGMod.Installer/releases/latest) from the website
+3. Open the ETGMod.Installer
+4. Look on the Installer.
+Look towards the middle and you will see 2 Tabs, "Backends" and "Advanced"
+5. Select the Advanced Tab
+6. On the Advanced Tab you will need to scroll down until you see> "Offline mode-only use APIs here".
+Check that box
+7. Now, if you remember that ETGMOD.zip file you were supposed to download earlier, you will need to for the last step.
+Scroll back up on the Advanced Tab, and drag-and-drop that .zip file until it indicates that there is a file there (Mine says C:\Users\Admin\Desktop\ETGMOD.zip , but yours may say something else) It is important to note that you should NOT UNZIP ETGMOD.zip, just put it in there exactly the way you found it
+8. Select "Step 3: Install ETGMod" on the installer
+9. Run Enter the Gungeon and see if it worked.

 # Before contributing

 Make sure to read the [Code Style Guide](STYLE.md) and the [Contributing](CONTRIBUTING.md) documents.